Assistant Professor of English

-Ryan Cordell is an assistant professor of English at Northeastern University and core founding faculty member in the NULab for Texts, Maps, and Networks.
+Ryan Cordell is an assistant professor of English at Northeastern University and a core founding faculty member in the NULab for Texts, Maps, and Networks.
 His scholarship focuses on convergences among literary, periodical, and religious culture in antebellum American mass media.
-Prof. Cordell collaborates with colleagues in English, history, and computer science on the NEH-, Mellon-, and ACLS-funded Viral Texts project, which uses robust data mining tools to discover reprinted content across large-scale archives of nineteenth-century newspapers and magazines.
-These “viral texts” help us to trace lines of influence among antebellum writers and editors, and to construct a model of viral textuality in the period.
-Cordell is currently a Mellon Fellow of Critical Bibliography at the Rare Book School in Charlottesville, Virginia and holds an ACLS Digital Innovation Fellowship during the 2015-2016 academic year.
-He also serves as Co-Editor-in-Chief of centerNet’s journal, DHCommons; and writes about technology in higher education for the group blog ProfHacker at the Chronicle of Higher Education.
+Cordell collaborates with colleagues in English, history, and computer science on the NEH- and ACLS-funded Viral Texts project, which is using robust data mining tools to discover borrowed texts across large-scale archives of antebellum texts.
+Cordell is also a primary investigator in the Digging Into Data project Oceanic Exchanges, a six-nation project examining patterns of information flow across national and linguistic boundaries in nineteenth century newspapers.
+Cordell is also a fellow in critical bibliography at the Rare Book School in Charlottesville, Virginia and serves on the executive committee of the MLA’s Forum on Bibliography and Scholarly Editing.

 - “Reprinting, Circulation, and the Network Author in Antebellum Newspapers,” forthcoming in American Literary History 27.3 (August 2015), preprint at http://ryancordell.org/research/reprinting-circulation-and-the-network-author-in-antebellum-newspapers/.

 - “Viral Textuality in Nineteenth-Century U.S. Newspaper Exchanges,” in Virtual Victorians, ed.
 Veronica Alfano and Andrew Stauffer, Palgrave MacMillan (May 2015)